It’s important to work on the business not just in it – but how?

 It’s important to look long and hard at what fills your day.
 In corporate life, if in doubt…call a meeting!
 A great way of looking busy and sharing the workload/blame, but of course achieves precious little.

 I recall a meeting being called at a senior level, whose sole agenda item was to discuss the agenda for the next meeting.
 That was it!
-Bonkers and futile exercise.
+Bonkers and a futile exercise.
 But everybody felt busy.

 In sales, if somebody states they had a good meeting, typically it means they didn’t sell anything.
 It can be an excuse.